WurthElektronik/FeatherWings/ThyoneWirelessFeatherWing/software/README.md

 ![WE Logo](../../assets/WE_Logo_small_t.png)

-# Thyone FeatherWing
+# Thyone Wireless FeatherWing

 ## Introduction

-Würth Elektronik eiSos provides a software development kit (SDK) with examples to support all the WE FeatherWings.
+Würth Elektronik eiSos provides a software development kit (SDK) with examples to support all WE FeatherWings.
 Here are the salient features of the WE FeatherWing SDK.

 * The SDK is open-source and well documented.
 * It uses popular open-source tool chain including an IDE.
 * The examples are written in Arduino-styled C/C++ for quick prototyping.
 * The core components of the SDK are written in pure C to enable easy porting to any microcontroller platform.
-* Development platform independent (Windows, Linux or MAC)
+* Development platform independent (Windows, Linux or MAC).
 * Modular structure of the software stack makes it easy to integrate into any project.

 ### Software components

 * **Install IDE**: your favourite development IDE (we recommend [Visual Studio Code](https://code.visualstudio.com/) with [Platform IO](https://platformio.org/) extension).
 * **PlatformIO**: is a cross-platform, cross-architecture, multiple framework professional tool for embedded software development.
 It provides the tool chain necessary for the software development including building, debugging, code-upload and many more.
 PlatformIO works well on all the modern operating systems and supports a host of development boards including the Feathers from Adafruit.
-Further details about PlatformIO can be found under [platformio.org](https://platformio.org/)
+Further details about PlatformIO can be found under [platformio.org](https://platformio.org/).
 * **WE SDK**: This is a layer of platform-independent pure C drivers for sensors and wireless connectivity modules from Würth Elektronik eiSos.
 These drivers implement all the necessary functions to utilize full feature set of the sensors and wireless connectivity modules.
-More details on the SDK and dowloads under [WCS Software](https://we-online.com/wcs-software)
+More details on the SDK and dowloads under [WCS Software](https://we-online.com/wcs-software).
 * **Board files**: This layer provides abstraction at a board level and provides functions to configure and control individual FeatherWings from WE.
 * **User application**: The SDK currently implements a quick start example for each of the FeatherWings.

 ### Installing the tools

-* Install Visual Studio Code on the platform of your choice following the [instructions](https://code.visualstudio.com/docs)
+* Install Visual Studio Code on the platform of your choice following the [instructions](https://code.visualstudio.com/docs).
-* Follow the instructions under to install [PlatformIO IDE](https://platformio.org/install/ide?install=vscode) extension.
+* Follow the instructions to install the [PlatformIO IDE](https://platformio.org/install/ide?install=vscode) extension.

 ### Quick start example